-Editing and Proofreading Your Dissertation or Thesis
+Editing a Dissertation vs Thesis

 So far, we’ve focused a lot on differences such as research and purpose, but in the end, a thesis or dissertation is a written document that requires skill, focus, discipline, subject knowledge, organization, and scheduling.